Utazi Chukwuka

 Utazi Godfrey Chukwuka CON (born 16 October 1961 in Nkpologu, Uzo Uwani, Nigeria) is a Nigerian politician.
 He is the senator representing Enugu North senatorial district in the Nigerian Senate.
 He is a senator of the 8th and 9th Senate of Nigeria.
 Chukwuka was first elected on 9 June 2015.

 He obtained his first School Leaving Certificate from Community Primary School Opanda-Nimbo in 1976; and his West African School Certificate (WASC) from St. Vincent Secondary School, Agbogugu in 1982.

-For his tertiary education, he initially attended the College of Education in Awka, Anambra State but completed at the University of Nigeria, Nsukka where he obtained a Bachelor’s degree in Government and Politics Education in 1989.
-Desirous of an all-round career development and conscious of the task ahead, he enrolled into the Faculty of Law of the University of Nigeria and, despite the many challenges, obtained a Bachelor’s degree in Law.
+For his tertiary education, he initially attended the College of Education in Awka, Anambra State but completed at the University of Nigeria, Nsukka where he obtained a bachelor's degree in Government and Politics Education in 1989.
+Desirous of an all-round career development and conscious of the task ahead, he enrolled into the Faculty of Law of the University of Nigeria and, despite the many challenges, obtained a bachelor's degree in law.
 He attended the Nigerian Law School and was called to the Nigerian Bar in 2004.

 Works

-He sponsored the motion for sustained immunization to eradicate polio virus not only away from Nigeria but also Africa.
+Chukwuka sponsored the motion for sustained immunization to eradicate polio virus not only away from Nigeria but also Africa.